wilsonkaya/ember-inspector/README.md

 ![Data](./lesson-assets/todos-datatab.png)

-The 'Data' is a very useful one - it shows every model instance that'd been created by your application (split up by Model) along with all of its properties.
+The 'Data' tab is a very useful one - it shows every model instance that'd been created by your application (split up by Model) along with all of its properties.
 Naturally, this is very useful for making sure that your data all look correct.